FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/expand_group.md

 └── config.genesis
 ```

-After the new group is successfully expanded, you can see the new blockchain services' agencyAgroup2node0BcosNodeService 'and' agencyBgroup2node0BcosNodeService 'on the tars web management platform.:
+After the new group is successfully expanded, you can see the new blockchain services' agencyAgroup2node0BcosNodeService 'and' agencyBgroup2node0BcosNodeService 'on the tars web management platform:

 ![](../../../images/tutorial/expand_group.png)